Charubrat/Boat_Backend/README.md

 # Boat_backend
 ## Contains only the backend code for the app
 ### Database and frontend has to be linked before executing with modified Application.properties file
+### Contains various print statements that were used for debugging (edit accordingly).

+# Create a NEW BRANCH before modifying the code !!